 - PSO staff and musicians meet with educators in the late summer to plan out a full year curriculum including music lessons designed to meet the curricular needs of the public school educators.

 - Each student experiences a live 30-minute lesson led by a PSO musician twice per month throughout the school year.

 - Materials and resources are provided to assist teachers in implementing PSO Explorers in the classroom.
-These materials may include simple instruments, digital music, other resources, including follow-up material such as worksheets and coloring pages.
+These materials may include simple instruments, digital music, and other resources including follow-up material such as worksheets and coloring pages.

 Committed to Excellence

 Teachers fill out brief feedback surveys for each lesson.
 All those involved with the program have an annual end of school year wrap-up session to assess and plan for the following year.
 The PSO Explorers program is loved by both educators and PSO musicians.
 In addition to routine classroom assessment work, the PSO is working with the Data Innovation Project to gain a comprehensive and in-depth understanding of the impact that the program has on students, musicians, and teachers.

 In 2015, the PSO Explorers team was awarded the Yale Distinguished Music Educators Award for their work at the Reiche School.
 PSO musicians and staff, the first class of Kindergarten teachers, and Reiche music teacher Alyson Ciechomski visited Yale University during the Music in Schools Symposium to receive this award.

 2018-2019 PSO Explorers Teaching Artists